jtarchie/github-pullrequest-resource/README.md

  * `.git/base_branch`: the base branch of the pull request

+ * `.git/base_sha`: the commit of the base branch of the pull request

  * `.git/userlogin`: the user login of the pull request author

  * `.git/head_sha`: the latest commit hash of the branch associated with the pull request